 It is our desire to see cars restored to their original condition and specifications.
 That is to say, to the same state as when it was originally produced.
 Only original racing options that were homologated (allowed at that time) for that model car are allowed.

-WHEELS: Cars must run on wheels of the same type and size as were made available from the manufacturers at the time or the equivalent.
+WHEELS: Cars must run on wheels of the same type and size as were made available from the manufacturers at the time of production, aftermarket equivalents of period design are acceptable.
 We refer specifically to rim width, diameter and off set as specified in the manufacturer homologation statement.
 A maximum of .5" increase in rim width is allowed.
 In certain instances for safety reasons the offset of wheels may be altered.
 Requests should be made to the HMSA office in writing.
 Wheels must be free of cracks and faults.
 Have them crack tested bi-annually at a minimum.
 Spokes must be properly tensioned.

 Bolt on Rudge Whitworth Spline adapters must have a paint strip on their retaining fasteners indicating the adapters are secure.

 BRAKES: Dual brake circuit master cylinders are recommended.